JoshSJKim/FCC---Basic-Data-Structures/README.md

 - Or to manipulate an array based on which data items meet certain sets of criteria.
 - There are several built-in methods in JS to iterate through items in slightly different ways to achieve different results.
 - For example every(), forEach(), map()
-- But the most flexible method that provides the greates control is the simpel 'for' loop.
+- But the most flexible method that provides the greatest control is the simple 'for' loop.

 ```js
 function greaterThanTen(arr) {